Tizun71/HUSC-Code-Camp/1-xcm-hyperbridge/README.md

     /// @notice Bridge tokens to another chain
     /// @param token The token address to bridge
+    /// @param symbol The token symbol to bridge
     /// @param amount The amount to bridge
     /// @param recipient The recipient address on the destination chain
     /// @param destChain The destination chain identifier function bridgeTokens(
         address token,
+        string memory symbol,
         uint256 amount,
         address recipient,
         bytes memory destChain